 Climate Change in Australia

 Climate Change is having profound impacts on Australia and the world.
-How do we as individuals, communities and organisations lean in the meet these challenges?
-In this webinar, Sue focusses on the food, land and water impacts of Climate Change.
-We must accelerate building Australia’s climate change resilience and transition to a low carbon future.
-Sue will provide some examples of how individuals and organisations are taking action.
+How do we as individuals, communities and organisations lean in to meet these challenges?
+In this webinar, Sue focusses on the food, land and water impacts of Climate Change and provides examples of how individuals and organisations are taking action.

 How Do You Save a Critical Landscape?